Sparse Blossom: correcting a million errors per core second with minimum-weight matching: Worst-case running time

-We now bound the complexity of each augmentation, and of each stage.
-In each stage, there are at most $O(q)$ blossoms formed or shattered, and at most $O(q)$ matches added to trees.
+We now consider the worst-case complexity of each of these possible operations within a stage.
 When a blossom forms, each node it owns updates its cached topmost blossom ancestor and wrapped radius, with cost proportional to the depth of the blossom tree, and this step has complexity $O(nq)$.
 Additionally, every node owned by the blossom is rescheduled, with $O(m)$ cost.
 Updating the blossom structure and alternating tree structure (e.g.~the compressed edges) is at most $O(q)$.
 In total, forming a blossom has a running time of at most $O(nq + m)$, and the same upper bound applies for shattering a blossom.
 When a match is added to an alternating tree, the complexity is $O(m)$ from rescheduling the nodes, which exceeds the $O(q)$ cost of updating the alternating tree structure.
 Finally, there is the cost of growing and shrinking regions.
 In each stage, a node can only be involved in $O(1)$ ARRIVE or LEAVE flooder events: once a region is growing, it (or its topmost blossom ancestor) continues to grow until the next augmentation.
+The cost of rescheduling nodes due to ARRIVE or LEAVE events in each stage is therefore $O(m)$.
+We also remind the reader that the tracker has constant-time complexity per operation (since the radix heap has constant-time insert and extract-min operations), so it does not contribute to the overall complexity.
 Therefore, in each stage the worst-case running time is dominated by the $O(nq^2 + mq)$ cost associated with up to $q$ blossoms forming or shattering.
 There are $q$ stages, leading to a $O(nq^3 + mq^2)$ worst-case complexity.